yousufmsoliman/geometry-central/docs/docs/surface/halfedge_mesh/navigation.md

 Use these routines to iterate over the neighbors of a mesh element.

+??? note "Note: neighborhoods on $\Delta$-complexes"
+    The iterators in this section may have unexpected behavior in the advanced case of a $\Delta$-complex, when there are (e.g.) self-edges, or multiple edges between a pair of vertices.
+Essentially, these iterators always naively traverse the local neighborhood, even if that neighborhood might include duplicate elements.

+    For instance, if a $\Delta$-complex has multiple edges connecting vertex `va` to vertex `vb`, then iterating `va.adjacentVertices()` will return `vb` multiple times.

+    Of course, for ordinary triangle mesh they will behave as expected.
+See the [Delta complex](delta_complex.md) section for more information.

 ---

-!!! note
-    The iterators in this section may have unexpected behavior in the case of a $\Delta$-complex, when there are (e.g.) self-edges, or multiple edges between a pair of vertices.
-Of course, for ordinary triangle mesh simplicial complexes they will behave as expected.
-See the [Delta complex](delta_complex.md) section for more information.

 ### Around a vertex